 You can study creative writing or literature with Professor McQuain at Community College of Philadelphia.
 Learn more at http://www.ccp.edu/site/academic/creativewriting/.
 McQuain holds an MA in Fiction from Temple University and an MFA in Drama and Communications/Creative Writing from the University of New Orleans.
 He attended Temple as an undergrad as well and also did a stint at the University of Aberdeen in Scotland.

 McQuain sees education as a lifelong process and believes that travel teaches oneself about the world in a way that breaks down barriers and promotes understanding.
 To that end, he has participated in writing retreats in places as varied as Mexico, Prague, Madrid, Edinburgh and the south of France.
 He is an alumnus of the East-West Center in Honolulu, HI (2007), where he participated in the Asian Studies Development Program.
 More recently he was one of sixteen academics chosen by the East-West Center and the Chinese Ministry of Education to tour China’s historical landmarks and leading academic institutions (summer 2013).
 His other scholarly awards include being an NEH fellow in the Landmarks of American History and Culture Workshop (2011).
-His travels and academic research infuse his love teaching as well as his writing.
+His travels and academic research infuse his love teaching as well as his writing and art-making.